yiwen-yang/MCGAE/README.md

 ### 1. Installation
 The installation should take a few minutes on a normal computer.
-To install SpaGCN package you must make sure that your python version is over 3.9 If you don’t know the version of python you can check it by:
+To install MCGAE package you must make sure that your python version is over 3.9 If you don’t know the version of python you can check it by:

 ```python